Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces: Introduction

 \section{Introduction}

 Vision--language models (VLMs) have made rapid progress in multimodal understanding and reasoning \cite{vteam2026glm45vglm41vthinkingversatilemultimodal, bai2025qwen3vltechnicalreport, li2025benchmark, liu2024improved}.
 For real-world deployment, however, a central open problem is spatial intelligence: inferring 3D relations and latent structure from visual input and using them to answer geometric and relational queries \cite{yang2025thinking, yin2025spatial}.
-Recent benchmarks have expanded along multiple axes, including single-view vs.\ multi-view inference \cite{cheng2024spatialrgpt, yang2025mmsi}, images vs.\ videos \cite{chen2024spatialvlm, lin2025ost}, and automated vs.\ human annotation \cite{li2025sti, lin2025mmsi}.
-These efforts have been valuable for measuring progress, but they provide limited resolution on a distinct regime where valid 3D configurations are tightly constrained by structure and feasibility.
+Recent benchmarks have expanded along multiple axes, including single-view vs.\ multi-view inference \cite{cheng2024spatialrgpt, yang2025mmsi}, images vs.\ videos \cite{ma20253dsrbench, lin2025ost}, and automated vs.\ human annotation \cite{li2025sti, lin2025mmsi}.
+These efforts have been valuable for measuring progress, but they provide limited resolution on constraint-governed spaces, where 3D configurations are restricted by structure and feasibility.

-We study this regime through \emph{Constrained-Manifold Spatial Reasoning (CMSR)}: spatial reasoning in which the underlying 3D state lies on a feasible manifold induced by strong constraints, so that only a small subset of configurations is physically realizable \cite{meilua2024manifold}.
+We study this regime through \emph{Structure-Centric Spatial Reasoning (SCSR)}: spatial reasoning in which the underlying 3D state is inferred from structural elements and restricted by structural constraints, such as geometric regularities, topological connectivity, and physical feasibility.
 This perspective reveals an evaluation gap in existing benchmarks.
-Most popular spatial benchmarks focus on largely unconstrained environments (\emph{e.g.}, indoor navigation and everyday object arrangements), where object configurations are only weakly governed by feasibility constraints and can vary almost arbitrarily \cite{yang2025thinking}.
-In such settings, models may obtain strong scores without recovering a constraint-consistent 3D state, by exploiting correlations in 2D layouts, appearance priors, or dataset-specific regularities.
-More fundamentally, when the 3D state is weakly constrained, many queried relations are not identifiable from the observation alone: multiple plausible configurations can remain consistent with the same image, leading to ties or multiple reasonable interpretations and reducing comparability across evaluations.
+Most spatial benchmarks focus on scene-centric reasoning in largely unconstrained environments, such as indoor navigation and everyday object arrangements, where object configurations are weakly governed by feasibility constraints and can vary almost arbitrarily \cite{yang2025thinking}.
+In single-image settings, this makes many 3D relations underdetermined.
+For example, an object may appear smaller because it is physically smaller or because it is farther away.
+Multiple 3D configurations can therefore remain consistent with the same 2D observation, making strict relational queries depend on assumptions, appearance priors, or dataset-specific regularities rather than a uniquely recoverable 3D state.